-Figure 6 illustrates how the BAT assumption helps us to address the dimensionality problem.
-The two lower steps of the supply curve in panels (a) and (b) represent investment in new capacity, while the remaining portion of the supply curve corresponds to existing capacity.
+Figure 5 illustrates how the BAT assumption helps us to address the dimensionality problem.
+The key idea is that since the firm is investing in a plant that has the best heat rate, this plant is likely to be infra-marginal with respect to the PJM wholesale electricity market, at least in the medium run.
+The two lower steps of the supply curve in panels (a) and (b) of Figure 5 represent investment in new capacity, while the remaining portion of the supply curve corresponds to existing capacity.
 Panel (a) shows the wholesale electricity market equilibrium when we keep track of all the information about new capacity that the firm invests in.
 Panel (b) shows that rearranging infra-marginal units actually does not alter equilibrium quantities, prices, and profits, as long as these units remain infra-marginal.
-Finally, panel (c) shows that we only need to keep track of an average of all the new capacity that the firm invests in since averaging of these individual units does not affect equilibrium quantities, prices, and profits.
-Thus, as long as new capacity is infra-marginal, tracking the firm-level cumulative BAT capacity and the associated average heat rate is sufficient for our empirical analysis.
+Finally, panel (c) shows that we only need to keep track of an average of all the new capacity that the firm invests in since averaging of these individual units does not affect equilibrium quantities, prices, and profits, as long as new capacity is infra-marginal, tracking the firm-level cumulative BAT capacity and the associated average heat rate is sufficient for our empirical analysis.